Getting Started on eCommerce SEO basics

 5. Meta descriptions

 Headers serve to help Google understand the main points in pages.
 In addition, headers help to structure content on your pages.
 For example, a basic header will use an H1 tag in HTML.
 Further, consider adding second-level headers such as H2 and H3 in your copy.
-Websites that make proper use of headers often rank much higher in search rankings.
+Websites that make proper use of headers often rank much higher in search.
 If your pages have a lot of text, consider breaking it up into shorter paragraphs with the appropriate second-level headers.
 This style will make your pages easier to read and increase the likelihood of people reading the entire page.

 7. Status code errors